TreWa28/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered
-My greatest challeneges were figuring out how to write the functions correctly in order to gather the correct information.
+My greatest challenges were figuring out how to write the functions correctly in order to gather the correct information.

 ## Results